 Keep Your Digestive System Healthy

 Raw vegetables can be difficult to digest causing bloating, belly fat, diarrhea, constipation, gas, cramping and a wide range of digestive issues including parasites, yeast and fungal infections.
 Opt for Blanched Vegetables.
 They will still have the crunch of raw, but will not create the health issues that raw foods cause.
-Or try my cooling Dilled Cucumber and Wakame Salad.
+Or try my Wakame Seaweed Salad.

 Raw vegetables do provide a lot of nutrition; however, cooking strengthens and energizes by adding heat and partially breaking the food down, which aids digestion.
 It destroys parasites that enter the digestive tract through raw vegetables.
 Proper cooking methods can preserve most of the nutrients.
 Chewing well mixes the food with alkaline enzymes contained in saliva.
 So even in hot weather, it’s best to eat predominately cooked, and therefore more digestible, foods.